danfishgold/grid-gallery/README.md

 to build the client page and start the server.

-Finally, open `index.html` in your browser of choice (which supports css grid).
+Finally, open `index.html` in your browser of choice (which supports CSS grid).

 [presentable]: https://www.relay.fm/presentable/28
 [jen]: http://jensimmons.com